gregkh/linux/tools/sched_ext/README.md

 missing some features such as BTF type tags which are necessary for using kptrs.

+2. pahole >= 1.25

+You may need pahole in order to generate BTF from DWARF.

-2. rust >= 1.70.0
+3. rust >= 1.70.0

-scx_rusty's user space load balancing component is written in Rust, and uses features present in the rust toolchain >= 1.70.0.
+Rust schedulers uses features present in the rust toolchain >= 1.70.0.
 You should be able to use the stable build from rustup, but if that doesn't work, try using the rustup nightly build.

 There are other requirements as well, such as make, but these are the main / non-trivial ones.

-3. pahole >= 1.25

-You may need pahole in order to generate BTF from DWARF.

 ## Compiling the kernel